Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Simulation Results

-For ease of implementation, the DUE's initial location and destination are fixed at $\vec{q}_{u}(I)\!=\!(1, 1, 0.1)$ km and $\vec{q}_{u}(D)\!=\!(2, 2, 0.1)$ km, respectively.
+{For ease of implementation and due to the trajectory-independent nature of formulated RRM problem (\ref{formulated_RRM_problem})}, the DUE's initial location and destination are fixed at $\vec{q}_{u}(I)\!=\!(1, 1, 0.1)$ km and $\vec{q}_{u}(D)\!=\!(2, 2, 0.1)$ km, respectively.
 The given trajectory is defined as the line between $\vec{q}_{u}(I)$ and $\vec{q}_{u}(D)$, of which the length is $\sqrt{\Vert\vec{q}_{u}(D)-\vec{q}_{u}(I)\Vert^{2}}\!\approx\!1.4$ km.
 Besides, the velocity of DUE is set as $V_{u}\!=\!35$ m/s and hence the DUE will spend $T_{u}\!=\!40$ s to travel between $\vec{q}_{u}(I)$ and $\vec{q}_{u}(D)$.
-Nakagami-{$m$} fading\footnote{In contrast to terrestrial communication scenarios where Rayleigh fading is widely applied to model small-scale fading, Rician or Nakagami-$m$ fading is more suitable to track the characteristics of B2U small-scale fading when LoS pathloss is experienced.
-For Nakagami-{$m$} fading model, special case $m=1$ is equivalent to Rayleigh fading while the case with $m>1$ can be utilized as an alternative of Rician fading where $m$ reflects the strength of LoS component.} is taken as an example to model the small-scale fading component for B2U channels in this paper.
-The shape factor $m$ in Nakagami-$m$ fading is assumed as 3 for LoS and 1 for NLoS.
-For the correlation coefficient in the imperfect B2U CSI model (\ref{imperfectCSI}), we set $\rho=0.75$.
-Besides, we apply the popularly-used Rayleigh fading \cite{li2020harvest,li2017secrecy} to model the terrestrial small-scale fading component and the beamforming vector for terrestrial transmission is set as $\vec{w}_{bg}=\vec{h}_{bg}^{\dag}/\vert\vert\vec{h}_{bg}\vert\vert$ for simplicity.\footnote{This paper focuses on the interference management for cellular-connected UAV networks and the precoding configuration regarding terrestrial transmissions is not our interest.
-Here, we assume that the occupied BSs simply perform maximum ratio transmission (MRT) technique for their serving GUEs.} Unless otherwise mentioned, the simulation parameter setting is in accordance with Table \ref{Simulation_Settings}.
+Nakagami-{$m$} fading\footnote{In contrast to terrestrial communication scenarios where Rayleigh fading is widely applied to model small-scale fading, Rician or Nakagami-$m$ fading is more suitable to track the characteristics of {B2D} small-scale fading when LoS pathloss is experienced.
+For Nakagami-{$m$} fading model, special case $m=1$ is equivalent to Rayleigh fading while the case with $m>1$ can be utilized as an alternative of Rician fading where $m$ reflects the strength of LoS component.} is taken as an example to model the small-scale fading component for {B2D} channels in this paper.
+Besides, we apply the popularly-used Rayleigh fading \cite{li2020harvest} to model the terrestrial small-scale fading component and the beamforming strategy for terrestrial transmission is in line to $\vec{w}_{bg}=\vec{h}_{bg}^{\dagger}/\vert\vert\vec{h}_{bg}\vert\vert$ for simplicity.\footnote{This paper focuses on the interference management for cellular-connected UAV networks and the precoding configuration regarding terrestrial transmissions is not our interest.
+Here, we assume that the occupied BSs simply perform MRT technique for their serving GUEs.} Unless otherwise mentioned, the simulation parameter settings are in accordance with Table \ref{Simulation_Settings}.